sherine-k/okd.io/docs/guides/upi-sno.md

 --ignition-url https://192.168.122.1:8080/okd4/worker.ign
 ```

-A typical cli for coreos (using master.ign would look like this)
+A typical cli for CoreOS (using master.ign would look like this)

 ```bash
 $ sudo coreos-installer install /dev/sda --ignition-url http://192.168.122.1:8080/okd4/master.ign  --image-url http://192.168.122.1:8080/okd4/fhcos  --insecure-ignition -–insecure
 ```

-**NB** Note if using fedora coreos the device would need to change i.e /dev/vda
+**NB** Note if using Fedora CoreOS the device would need to change i.e /dev/vda

 Once the vm’s are running with the relevant ignition files